apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 - _But Not Kiss_ by Faye Webster.

+- ~~_Femininomenon_ by Chappell Roan~~

-These are pretty much some of the 2024 albums that I enjoyed thus far (note -- the shoutout originally featured Chappell Roan but was removed because I selected one of her songs for July's MMR instead).
+These are pretty much some of the 2024 albums that I enjoyed thus far.

 ---